-An incredible number of pristine bays, coves, inlets and beaches can be made your own even if downtown is crowded.
-History, natural beauty and plenty of culture are on display, and the duty-free shopping is world famous.
-Whatever you consider to be fun in the sun can be found one one of the three sister islands that are connected by local plane and ferry service.
+An incredible number of pristine bays, coves, inlets and beaches can be made your own even if downtown areas are crowded.
+History, natural beauty and plenty of culture are on display, along with tons of duty-free shopping and outdoor adventures.
+Every kind of fun in the sun can be found one one of the three main sister islands, each connected by local plane and ferry service.

-- MEGAN’S BAY: This heart shaped stretch of white sand is a perfect place to share your love.
+- MAGEN’S BAY: This heart shaped stretch of white sand is a perfect place to share your love.
 It is considered to be one of the world’s most beautiful bays and is worth every penny of the small entrance fee.
 Conditions for water sports and swimming are just about perfect, but going on weekdays is better than weekends.